 - Earthbath All Natural Shampoos: These shampoos are all 100% natural and biodegradable, and the fragrance is subtle and not overpowering.

-- Earthbath Between Bath Spritzes: These spritzes contain colloidal oatmeal, aloe vera and vitamin E (all good for the skin and coat), plus fragrances of either lavender or vanilla and almond.
+- Earthbath Between Bath Spritzes: These spritzes contain colloidal oatmeal, aloe vera and vitamin E (all good for the skin and coat), plus different fragrances, such as vanilla and almond.
 These spritzes naturally eliminate pet odors between baths.